Nitrokey/nethsm/docs/system-design.md

 |     UNLOCKED:
 |     _State_ = _Operational_

 A random _Device Key_ (unique per device) is generated during the first boot of the system.
-The TPM is used to seal it with the Storage Root Key (SRK) and the PCR measurement of the _Firmware_.
+The TPM is used to seal it with its Storage Root Key (SRK) and the PCR measurement of the _Firmware_.
 During subsequent boots the sealed _Device Key_ is unsealed with the TPM.
 This prevents access of unauthorized _Firmware_ and _Software_ to the _Device Key_.

-During [Unattended Boot](#sec-us-ub), (see Figure 2: Encryption Architecture, right hand side), the _Device Key_ is used to decrypt the encrypted _Domain Key_ stored in "Slot 1".
-If the decryption step fails the NetHSM shall automatically fall back to [Attended Boot](#sec-us-ab).
+During _Unattended Boot_, (see Figure 2: Encryption Architecture, right hand side), the _Device Key_ is used to decrypt the encrypted _Domain Key_ stored in slot 1.
+If the decryption step fails the NetHSM automatically falls back to _Attended Boot_.

-During [Attended Boot](#sec-us-ab), (see Figure 2: Encryption Architecture, left and right hand side), the NetHSM waits for the user (via the `/unlock` endpoint of the REST API) to provide an _Unlock Passphrase_.
-The _Unlock Key_ is calculated by applying the KDF to the _Unlock Passphrase_.
-The _Device Key_ is used to decrypt the encrypted _Locked Domain Key_ stored in "Slot 0".
-The _Unlock Key_ is then used to decrypt the _Domain Key_ from the _Locked Domain Key_.
-If any decryption step fails (due to the user providing an incorrect _Unlock Passphrase_ or invalid _Device Key_), the NetHSM shall remain in the _Locked_ state, and continue to await an _Unlock Passphrase_.
+During _Attended Boot_, (see Figure 2: Encryption Architecture, left and right hand side), the NetHSM waits for the user (via the `/unlock` endpoint of the REST API) to provide an _Unlock Passphrase_.
+The _Unlock Key_ is calculated by applying the key derivation function (KDF) to the _Unlock Passphrase_.
+The _Device Key_ is used to decrypt the encrypted _locked Domain Key_ stored in slot 0.
+The _Unlock Key_ is then used to decrypt the _Domain Key_ from the _locked Domain Key_.
+If any decryption step fails (due to the user providing an incorrect _Unlock Passphrase_ or invalid _Device Key_), the NetHSM remains in the _Locked_ state, and continues to await an _Unlock Passphrase_.

-For the avoidance of doubt: The act of [Enabling Unattended Boot](#sec-us-eub) causes **S-Keyfender** to populate "Slot 1" with a _Domain Key_ encrypted with _only_ the _Device Key_.
-Conversely, [Disabling Unattended Boot](#sec-us-dub) causes **S-Keyfender** to erase (overwrite) the contents of "Slot 1".
+For the avoidance of doubt: The act of Enabling _Unattended Boot_ causes **S-Keyfender** to populate slot 1 with a _Domain Key_ encrypted with _only_ the _Device Key_.
+Conversely, Disabling _Unattended Boot_ causes **S-Keyfender** to erase (overwrite) the contents of slot 1.
 At no point does the NetHSM persistently store either the _Unlock Passphrase_ or an _Unlock Key_.

+Among others, the described hardware binding and encryption prevents that (a copy of) the disk of one device can be decrypted in a different device.

 # Technical Architecture {#sec-dd-ta}